Zenith Model 7G605 "Clipper" TransOceanic Radio (1942)

 Both antennas can be seen in the next photo.

 With its cable and suction cups, the WaveMagnet could be attached to the window of a train, airplane, or boat.
 Ordinary radios might be silenced inside those metal vehicles, but you could improve your reception by sticking your WaveMagnet onto the window next to you.
-This design was patented by Zenith and it persisted until the very end of the TransOceanic era.

 The rubber suction cups on WaveMagnet antennas always become dried and stiff with age.
 I have been told that you can revive their pliability by soaking the suction cups in a solution of WD-40 for several days—a procedure that I haven't yet tried.